 The skin has unique color patterns which allow them to camouflage in their environment and escape predators.
 Most salamanders are carnivorous and they feed on small mammals, fishes, and crabs.
 In 90% of cases, fertilization is internal where males spread the sperms on the ground which are then picked by the female.

 In a few weeks, larvae come out of the eggs and spend most of the time in the water after metamorphosis it develops into a mature salamander.

 Listed below are just two examples of reptiles.
 Other examples includes snakes, lizards, and monitors.

 Crocodiles are usually aquatic reptiles and they have a length of about 2 meters and can weigh around 1000 kg.
 Keratinized scales completely cover their long streamlined body.
 This helps with their survival and mobility in water.
 Crocodiles have large teeth, two short pairs of limbs, webbed feet with claws, and a heavy tail.

-It has a structure which allows it to keep its nose, eyes and ears outside the water, while its body remains submerged.
+It has a structure that allows it to keep its nose, eyes, and ears outside the water, while its body remains submerged.

 Crocodiles are cold-blooded animals and their body temperature is adjusted in accordance to their environment therefore they alternate between Sun and shade to keep their body temperature maintained.
 They dig burrows during cold weather to keep their body warm.

 They have internal fertilization.
 The eggs are laid on the land.
 It takes two to three months for development and the young ones hatch out of the eggs.
 The mother protects the young ones for many weeks or months.

 Turtles belong to reptiles that have their body enclosed inside a hard shell.
 Shell is made up of bones and cartilage and is a necessary organ of the body.
 This shell is not shed and is maintained throughout life.
 Some species of turtles can live on land while others live in water.